bitmakerla/web-crawling-bootcamp/app/index.md

 hometitle: WHO
 hometl: WE ARE
-description: We have employment insertion to students or graduates, from the computer science career, and continue their studies with us; them by putting in our work network. <b>Allowing triple your income</b>, transform their lives and develop in Data science with a 3-month intensive learning.
+description: A 3-month intensive training in Web Scraping.
+Students will learn how to extract data from virtually any website.
+After graduating, participants will be able to apply to projects by companies from our work network.
+Apply and get the chance to earn 1000 USD/month*.

 section2title: OUR
 section2tl: SOLUTIONS

-data: Data Sciencie
+data: Data Science
 aplysection: Leading the way to change the way people and companies make decisions.
 It creates an environment that cultivates the curiosity that data narrators share.

-sistematitle: HOW
+sistematitle: BOOTCAMP
-sistematl: IT WORKS?
+sistematl: OVERVIEW
-bootcamp: 3 month intensive learning (Monday to Friday, 8 hours onsite).
+bootcamp: Intensive learning for 3 months.
+Monday to Friday, 8 hours onsite.
-bootsmall: When you finish your studies with us we will get you work in the TEC industry.
+bootsmall: Learn how to extract data from websites.
-red: Network to graduated
+red: For graduates
-redbootcamp: Being part of the network of graduates of the Bootcamp Bitmaker you will be able to obtain the benefits, workshops, trainings, events, projects, belonging to the work network of Bitmaker.
+redbootcamp: Access the benefits, workshops, trainings, events, projects, belonging to our work network.
-redsmall: Keep in touch with us to access benefits we have for you.
+redsmall: Keep in touch to know more.

-tolearntitle: WHAT YOU
+tolearntitle: BOOTCAMP
-tolearntl: WILL LEARN
+tolearntl: CURRICULUM
 titleLearn: THEMES AND WORKSHOPS
 themes: Themes
 workshops: Workshops